slatedocs/slate/source/includes/protobuf.md

 #### Notes:

-1. LogonType is a string enum, values: `Login 1`, `Logout 2`
+1. LogonType is an integer enum, values: Login = 1, Logout = 2
    - If the value is not one of the values above, a logout message will be sent and the connection closed.
 2. Value assigned by Black Ocean.
 If this is a logout, the TradingSessionID must be supplied.
-3. IP address and port of the OES will be sent in the server response BOClientLogon message.
+3. IP address and port of the OES and MDS will be sent in the server response BOClientLogon message.
 4. Sending times are in nanoseconds from the epoch, January 1, 1970.

 ## Protobuf Collateral Data
+   Collateral data is the equity maintained by the user.
+In order to find out the current balance of any equity on account, the user should send a BOCollateralUpdateRequest with the symbol enum of the instrument in question.
+Example, if the user was interested in finding out the equity balance of BTCUSDT then the user would set the symbol enum = 4.
+A symbol enum value of 0 will result in the sending of all instruments where the user has an equity balance.

 ```proto